-- At the end of the course, 80% of students said they would recommend it to their friends.
-That sounds like very strong evidence for what the course can do for you. - At the end of the semester, students who take CHEM 1200 with CHEM1230 indicate a significantly greater confidence in their ability to solve problems in general chemistry than those who do not take CHEM 1200. - For students with comparable backgrounds, taking CHEM 1200 with 1230 makes an average difference of one-third of a letter grade, that is, from a C to a C+ or from a C+ to a B-.
+- At the end of the course, 85% of students in Fall 2021 said they learned more chemistry than if they had not taken the course. - Research data show students who took CHEM 1200 with CHEM1230 indicated a significantly greater confidence in their ability to solve problems in general chemistry than those who do not take CHEM 1200. - Research data show for students with comparable backgrounds, taking CHEM 1200 with 1230 makes an average difference of one-third of a letter grade, that is, from a C to a C+ or from a C+ to a B-.
 The course gives you an EDGE!